 - Research & Library Assistance – The library is full of resources and tools to help you in your research process.
 Consider scheduling an appointment with one of our amazing librarians to answer particular questions or help orient you to the research and academic work available to you!

-- Instructional Assistants (IA)- For a few select courses, you’ll have access to Instructional Assistants, and they’re like Teaching Assistants for The Seattle School.
-These are oftentimes alums of the school who are now working in the field, and also seek to continue to have a pulse on the academic threads of both theology and psychology.
+- Instructional Assistants (IA) – For a few select courses, you’ll have access to Instructional Assistants, and they’re like Teaching Assistants for The Seattle School.
+These are oftentimes alumni of the school who are now working in the field, and also seek to continue to have a pulse on the academic threads of both theology and psychology.
 They understand what’s being asked of students, and have the heart and energy to provide support, clarity, and guidance, be it through particular assignments, or through broader questions about being a graduate student at The Seattle School.
 They will list their office hours on the course syllabi, and / or offer up their contact information / calendar links.
 This is all to say: they are making themselves available to you because they deeply love and understand this work.
 Take advantage of their wisdom!
 Don’t be shy!